 What is ASSIST?

-The University’s Additional Student Support and Inclusion Services Team (ASSIST) works to promote equal opportunities and help disabled students to achieve their full potential.
+Our Additional Student Support and Inclusion Services Team (ASSIST) works to promote equal opportunities and help students with disabilities to achieve their full potential.

 ASSIST provides support for students with:

 - physical impairments

 - specific learning difficulties, for example dyslexia

 We provide a range of services, including a variety of dyslexia and other disability-related guidance for all new and current students, staff and parents.

 If you are a member of staff and require similar disability-related guidance and support associated with your workplace, GOV.UK provides information about Access to Work.
 Alternatively, a useful step-by-step guide is available for employees and employers at Your Access to Work.

 ASSIST aims to enable students to access all aspects of university life, take control of their learning and develop the skills needed for employment.
 This is underpinned by a commitment to accessibility and respect for confidentiality.

 We provide you with a range of services and support including: